 TIPS FOR FUTURE GUESTS

-- Save money: Enjoy exclusive packages when booking via Hyatt website (e.g. business, romantic, leisure deals)
+- Save money: Enjoy exclusive packages when booking via the Hyatt website (e.g. business, romantic, leisure deals)

 - Save money: Save up to 25% in their seasonal offer at over 160 participating hotels, from London to Bangkok and from Dubai to Delhi.

-- Stay for free by using hotels points and credits that you collected in a hotel loyalty program.
+- Stay for free by using hotel points and credits that you collected in a hotel loyalty program.

 - Sign-up for the newsletters or keep an eye on their website.
 They often email coupons or advanced notifications when they’re having a sale.

-- Platinum and Diamond members of Hyatt’s loyalty program are well treated, among other benefits – complementary room upgrade (when available), early check-in or late check-out (when available), and free breakfast (Hyatt Diamond).
+- Platinum and Diamond members of Hyatt’s loyalty program are well treated, among other benefits – complimentary room upgrade (when available), early check-in or late check-out (when available), and free breakfast (Hyatt Diamond)